 Once these Y and X matrices have been generated, Lever uses them in a permutation test in order to calculate the enrichment of each motif/motif combination in each gene set of interest.
 If one types "-matrixoutput" then these matrices will be output to the disk, otherwise they will not (see below for a description of what the output matrices will look like).
-If these matrices are output, then they can be used in subsequent Lever\statistics (see below) runs.
+If these matrices are output, then they can be used in subsequent Lever_statistics runs (see original Lever_statistics manual http://thebrain.bwh.harvard.edu/Lever/Lever_manual.pdf)